nalej/docs/devices/devices-1.md

 ### Web Interface

-Now, we want to delete an entire device group.
-From that group view, we can click on "Delete group"...
+Let's say we want to delete an entire device group.
+From that group view, we can click on the Options menu, and then choose the **Delete group** option.

 ![Delete devices group](../.gitbook/assets/devdeletegrou.png)